brendanbignell/CUDA_MonteCarloOptionPricer/README.md

  ### 3.6.
 Sources of errors
  BarrierType, ExerciseType, OptionType are encoded as integers.
 This could be a source of errors.
 A better approach would be to use a one-hot encoding, however the XGBoost model seems to handle this well.
 One-hot encoding is used in the PyTorch models.

+ ### 3.7.
+Feature Engineering
+ The current model uses the option parameters as input features.
+Other features could be engineered from the option parameters to improve model accuracy.
+E.g. moneyness.

+Rather than only using the average of barrier option pricing paths to calculate the price we could also capture a bunch of statistics such as the stdev of the price paths, quantiles etc. and use these as additional model features.